ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \subsection{Synthetic Data}

-While two previous sections focused on robustness and transferability benchmarks, these do not capture the recently emerged promising research direction of training models on synthetic data~\citep{tian2023stablerep, he2022synthetic, azizi2023synthetic}.
-Unlike human-annotated data, synthetic datasets allow precise control over factors like camera angles, object positioning, and textures.
+While two previous sections focused on robustness and transferability, they did not cover the new and promising area of training models with synthetic data~\citep{tian2023stablerep}.
+Unlike human-annotated data, synthetic datasets allow precise control over the content and quality of data.

-PUG-ImageNet~\citep{bordes2023pug} is a synthetic dataset of photorealistic images of ImageNet classes that also provides labels for a set of factors.
-The images are generated using a software engine that allows systematically varying factors like pose, size, texture, lighting, and background for each object.
-Unlike ImageNet-X, the performance on PUG-ImageNet is measured by absolute top-1 model accuracy.
-We provide top-1 accuracy results for ten different factors in PUG-ImageNet and their average in Fig.~\ref{fig:pug_imagenet}.
+PUG-ImageNet~\citep{bordes2023pug} is a synthetic dataset of photorealistic images of ImageNet classes that provides labels for a set of factors.
+The images are generated using a software that allows systematically varying factors like pose, size, texture, and others for each object.
+In our experiments, we provide top-1 accuracy results for ten different factors in PUG-ImageNet and their average in Fig.~\ref{fig:pug_imagenet}.

-\textbf{ConvNeXt is better than ViT on synthetic data.} Intriguingly, ConvNeXt outperforms ViT on PUG-ImageNet for nearly all factors except Scene Light, for which all models perform poorly.
+\textbf{ConvNeXt is better than ViT on synthetic data.} Intriguingly, ConvNeXt outperforms ViT on PUG-ImageNet for nearly all factors.
 This suggests: ConvNeXt is better than ViT on synthetic data.
-For CLIP models, the gap between ConvNeXt and ViT is slightly smaller than that for supervised models, and they generally have lower accuracy compared to supervised models.
-This is likely related to their inferior accuracy on the original ImageNet.
+CLIP models have lower accuracy compared to supervised, which is likely related to their inferior performance on the original ImageNet.